Emergent behaviors of discrete Lohe aggregation flows: Discrete Lohe flow on the unit sphere

-In this subsection, we briefly discuss the predictor-corrector method for the first-order ODE model.
-It consists of the forward first-order Euler scheme (predicted step) and projection onto the underlying manifold (corrector step).
+In this subsection, we briefly discuss the Euler method for the first-order ODE model on a general manifold.
+It consists of the forward first-order Euler scheme and projection onto the underlying manifold.
 More precisely, let $\mcal{M}$ be a one-particle state space manifold embedded in Euclidean space, and consider the following Cauchy problem:

 For the well-posedness of \eqref{C-0}, we require the vector field $F_i({\mathcal X}) \in T_{\bx_i}{\mathcal M}$ so that underlying manifold ${\mathcal M}$ is positively invariant by the flow generated by \eqref{C-0}: